AMZ-Racing/amz-trackdraw/README.md

 FS Trackdraw is a tool designed to help draw driverless racing tracks on top of satellite images.
 The tracks can be exported in CSV format for a simulator.
 This tool allows you to define the centerline, trackwidth, and the distance between consecutive cones, considering obstacles and free spaces.
-In the scope of this repository, the word "location" refers to the "event location" where you want to build your track.

 ![GUI Screenshot](gui_img.png)

 ## Feature Ideas
-- Randomly generate admissible tracks (the reason for the occupancy image initially).
+- Randomly generate admissible tracks.
 - Load existing CSV-tracks into the satellite image.
 - Randomize cone spacings along and normal to the track.